satorici/satori-docs/satori_help/docs/README.md

 We process the *output* to produce *reports* based on the *files* that were generated.
 We can also let you know about the difference between consecutive reports to identify whenever you are fixing -or introducing new- bugs.
 You can access your reports using on the [reports section of the Web](https://www.satori-ci.com/reports/) or with the CLI: `satori reports`.

-## Pagination

-Reports, repositories and monitors may have a lot of results that may not fit within a page.
-You will find a pagination system for the web and you can use the `-p #` parameter in the command line to see the additional pages for the previous results.

 ## Support

 If you need any help, please reach out to us on [Discord](https://discord.gg/NJHQ4MwYtt) or via [Email](mailto:support@satori-ci.com)